stackbit-projects/kind-elm-73242/src/pages/index.md

     section_id: hero_section
     background_image: images/header.jpg
     background_image_opacity: 80
-    content: >
+    content: |+
-      ## Grow your own healthy herbs and vegetables, in your garden.
+      # Grow your own healthy herbs and vegetables, in your garden.

-      Don't forget to add your Snipcart API key to the site's configuration to enable Cart actions.
     actions:
       - title: See all items
         url: /store